Your High Holy Days Blessing

 Being a blessing to the most vulnerable among God’s people is why we have committed to reaching thousands of impoverished Jews through The Fellowship’s High Holy Days Outreach.

-Sadly, with less than a month to go, and at a time that should be heartfelt and meaningful, hundreds of thousands of vulnerable Jews like Schlomo are struggling simply to survive day-to- day.
+Sadly, at a time that should be heartfelt and meaningful, hundreds of thousands of vulnerable Jews like Schlomo are struggling simply to survive day-to- day.

 Schlomo has lived out his life with the horror of witnessing his entire family being murdered during the Holocaust.
 He narrowly escaped that fate himself, by jumping from the train headed for the concentration camps and hiding for months in a basement with little food or water to survive.